aic5/eth_blockchain_token/README.md

 2. **Get fake Ether for testing and development**

+    2.1.
 You can get fake Ether in different ways.
 The simplest is to by going to an Ether faucet (http://faucet.ropsten.be:3001/).
 You can also contact other developers or setup your own miners to get fake Ether.

-The rest of the process can be completed with less than 2 fake Ether.
+    2.2.
+Get 2 Ropstein Ether from a faucet or other source.
+You will probably need less than 1.

 <br>